I had Covid And Worst Part Was an Itchy Skin Rash

 I woke up with the same symptoms, but I felt worse by late afternoon.
 The headache wouldn't let up, and I had body aches and fatigue.
 The cough was minimal, but it definitely hurt to take a very deep breath.
 I also felt chilled, as though a fever was coming on around dinnertime.
 I can't tell you the last time I had a fever, and I don't even own a thermometer.
 Luckily, my meat thermometer did the trick.
 It was 100.4.
 Un oh.

-I suspected Covid, so I started on a supplement protocol that I’ve seen published in an integrative medicine journal.
-It’s also very similar to the pulmonary support protocol published by doctors in my online patient supplement dispensary.
-Here’s what it entails:
+I suspected Covid, so I started on a supplement protocol I've seen published in an integrative medicine journal.
+Here's what it entails:

-- Vitamin D: 5,000 IU per day – Vitamin D supports your immune system by reducing inflammatory cytokines and stimulates macrophages (the white blood cells that eat up harmful substances in your body)
+- Vitamin D: Vitamin D supports your immune system by reducing inflammatory cytokines and stimulates macrophages (the white blood cells that eat up harmful substances in your body)

-- Vitamin C: 1,000 mg 3-5 times/day – Vitamin C also stimulates your immune defenses.
+- Vitamin C: This vitamin also stimulates your immune defenses.
 Some evidence suggests it might help prevent and treat respiratory infections.

-- Zinc: 15 mg 3 times/day- this mineral also supports your immune response.
-And, it’s been shown to prevent respiratory tract infections, or reduce the severity of symptoms and the duration of respiratory illnesses.
+- Zinc: This mineral also supports your immune response.
+And, it may reduce the severity of respiratory symptoms.

-- NAC – N-acetylcysteine: 500 mg twice/day – NAC is an antioxidant that protects your liver, and also supports lung health.
-It helps to loosen mucus and can possibly reduce inflammation in the lungs.
+- NAC - N-acetylcysteine: NAC is an antioxidant that protects your liver, and also supports lung health.
+It may help loosen mucus and can possibly reduce inflammation in the lungs.
 Studies suggest it might limit the colonization of virus cells and reduce the severity and duration of illness.

-- Quercetin: 500 mg twice/day: Quercetin is a plant compound that has anti-inflammatory, antiviral, and antioxidant properties.
-Some research suggests it might be helpful in preventing and fighting respiratory infections.
+- Quercetin: Quercetin is a plant compound with anti-inflammatory, antiviral, and antioxidant properties.
+Some research suggests it supports preventing and fighting respiratory infections.

 I'm not suggesting that these supplements can prevent, treat, or cure Covid-19 or any other infection.
 They are, however, relatively safe for most people to take at these doses for a short time (a few weeks or so).